 In September 2013, Cox convened hundreds of AFGE members at a National Leadership Conference in Orlando to chart the union’s direction for the next decade.
 The resulting plan, “Big Enough to Win,” is organized around four key strategies: Organizing and Growth, Legislative Mobilization, Political Strength, and Creating Strong Effective Locals.

-As a nationally recognized labor leader, Cox has been appointed by President Obama to serve on the Federal Salary Council and the Federal Prevailing Wage Council.
+As a nationally recognized labor leader, Cox was appointed by President Obama to serve on the Federal Salary Council and the Federal Prevailing Wage Council.
 He is a member of the AFL-CIO Executive Council and Vice President of the North Carolina State AFL-CIO, serving in the latter position since 1993.
-Cox also was unanimously elected chairman of the Executive Committee of the Department for Professional Employees (DPE), AFL-CIO.
-He is the Chairman of the AFL-CIO’s Union Veterans Council, which seeks to help veterans with employment opportunities through the VA and in the building trades.
-Cox is known for his passion for organizing.
-Since Cox was first elected to national office, AFGE has boosted membership by more than 52,000 members.
+Cox was unanimously elected chairman of the Executive Committee of the Department for Professional Employees (DPE), AFL-CIO.
+He also chairs the AFL-CIO’s Union Veterans Council, which seeks to help veterans with employment opportunities through the VA and in the building trades.